battle-tactics-strategies

 Mobile River Patrols and Ambushes

 The Order maintained specialized shallow-draft boats—called Birk or Lodka—crewed by armed peasants and knights.
 These boats mirrored the Crusader tactical preference for mobility and surprise.
 They would patrol long stretches of the Daugava or Vistula, intercepting tribal canoes or enemy supply rafts.
-Ambushes were set at narrows and rapids.
+Ambushes were set at narrows and rapids, where boats had to slow down.
 Historians note that the Teutonic Order’s riverine strategy was directly inspired by the Crusader tactics used on the Jordan River and at the Sea of Galilee, where control of water meant survival.
+In the Baltic, these tactics were adapted to the broader, more ice-prone rivers, but the principle remained the same: a small, mobile force could dominate a waterway.

 Strategic Use of River Networks